Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 The VA will provide medical care and benefits to veterans who develop these conditions.

 The list of Agent Orange exposure locations includes Thailand, Cambodia, Laos, Guam, American Samoa, and Johnston Atoll.
-With this updated information, veterans can get the care and benefits they need and deserve.
+With this updated information, veterans can get the care and VA benefits they need and deserve.

 Thailand